Virgin Media: Dispute with Sky

 On 2 March 2007, the National Consumer Council accused Sky and Virgin of "behaving like children" and stated that it would consider whether or not to raise a super-complaint against them "that will help to knock heads together" by the end of that month.
 On 5 March 2007, Virgin Media threatened to take legal action against BSkyB if the matter remained unresolved in 30 days.
 On 12 April 2007, Virgin Media filed a legal case in the High Court against BSkyB under the UK Competition Act 1998 and Article 82 of the EC Treaty.
-BSkyB claimed that Virgin Media made little effort to arbitrate.
+Sky claimed that Virgin Media made little effort to arbitrate.
 On 9 May 2008, it was reported that Virgin Media and Sky had held talks to resolve the dispute.